May 3, 2018 | Leti, Mentors, Minecraft

 MineAcademy is a curricular project designed in Spain by Possible Lab and supported by Microsoft Education Spain.
 Thanks to this project, teachers will be able to use Minecraft: Education Edition to teach different subjects in an immersive world where students can live the experience of learning inside this game.

 Taking advantage of the blocky world, we have created the perfect environment to acquire diverse knowledge such as Geometry, History, Electricity… even programming.
 Using a story-telling background, students will travel and build a world in which they will find a variety of activities to learn multiple concepts about a subject.
-The teacher will be the Master of the game, guiding the students through the lessons and checking the activities they are completing.
+The teacher will be the Conductor of the game, guiding the students through the lessons and checking the activities they are completing.

 There are a lot of proposed activities in MineAcademy: some of them need to be solved inside the game and others are meant to be resolved in the classroom.
 The aim of the project is to make students not only work in the game, but in their notebook and with their classmates.
 In each lesson (we’ve named them ‘missions’), students must play and work collaboratively in groups of three/four people, in order to solve challenges and activities.
 Teachers have access to an established lesson plan where they can see not only the activities their students are facing but also suggestions, solutions to those challenges and the competences that each activity develops.
 Using these competences, teachers can evaluate the learning process through observation in the class and marking the activities.